JAG-GW/GwAu3/README.md

-# GWA2 (Guild Wars AutoIt) Framework
+# GwAu3 (Guild Wars AutoIt 3) Framework
+- GwAu3 is a rewritten Gwa2, improved by Greg76, KleuTSchi, Logan and all other participants on the Jag-Gw community server

 ## Branch Updates
 Potential Updates -> https://github.com/JAG-GW

 ## GWA2 Current Version
 - Updated by MrJambix and Glob of Armbraces
-- Rewritten and enhanced by Greg76

 ## Structural Improvements
 - **Improved modular architecture**: The new version reorganizes features into more coherent and better separated modules
 - **Better code organization**: Grouping related functions into specific files to facilitate maintenance and evolution

-## New Features
-- **Extended game context support**: Added many functions to access character, agent, and item information
-- **Advanced information system**: New functions like `GetAgents()` and `GetXY()` in Gwa2_ExtraInfo.au3 that allow for more sophisticated agent detection
-- **Improved buff and effect management**: Full support for reading and manipulating buffs and effects on agents

 ## Technical Optimizations
 - **Memory pointer updates**: Adaptation to changes in the Guild Wars client memory structure